MileHacker Logo

 • Photographs

-Recent, standard passport-sized photos meeting biometric specifications.
+Recent, standard passport-id-sized pictures meeting biometric specifications.

 • Visa Application